flox/flox/.github/CLA.md

 hereof, and supersedes any and all prior or contemporaneous representations, understandings, and agreements, between the parties regarding same.
 If any part of this CLA is found to be unenforceable, the remaining portions of this CLA will remain in full force and effect.
-No modification of or amendment to this CLA, nor any waiver of any rights under this CLA, will be effective unless in writing signed by the party to be charged, and the waiver of any breach or default will not constitute a waiver of any other right under this CLA or any subsequent breach or default.
+No modification of or amendment to this CLA, nor any waiver of any rights under this CLA, will be effective unless agreed to by the party to be charged, and the waiver of any breach or default will not constitute a waiver of any other right under this CLA or any subsequent breach or default.
 Nothing in this CLA creates and the parties do not intend to create, any partnership or joint venture between themselves.
 Either party may freely assign this CLA.
 This CLA is binding upon and will inure to the benefit of a party’s successors and permitted assigns.
 This CLA will be governed by the laws of the State of New York.
 Exclusive jurisdiction of any and all disputes hereunder will be in the state and federal courts in New York, New York.
-This CLA may be executed in counterparts with the same effect as if all signatories had signed the same document.
+This CLA may be executed in counterparts with the same effect as if all parties had agreed to the same document.